lockss/lockss.github.io/software/manual/using-crawler.md

 *This information does not apply to the classic LOCKSS daemon (version 1.x).*

-## LOCKSS Crawler Service Web User Interface
+## Accessing the Web User Interface

 In the LOCKSS 2.0 Alpha release, the main crawler runs as part of the [LOCKSS Poller Service](using-poller.md).